Who We Are and What We Do

 Our Tarrant County CDL training program is held at our campus at 2241 S Watson Rd, Arlington, TX 76010.
 We can also provide onsite training at your location, on your equipment.
 Email us or fill out our inquiry form and let’s talk!

-A CDL-A is required to operate any combination of vehicles whose gross weight exceeds 26,001 pounds, as long as the towed portions are over 10,000 pounds.
-The semi trucks you see on the highway require a CDL-A, as do other large vehicles such as flatbeds, tankers, or other truck and trailer combinations.
 In contrast, a CDL-B is the license required to operate vehicles with a gross combination weight at or above 26,001 pounds but are not connected to a trailer or other load that exceeds 10,000 pounds.
 Municipal transit buses and school buses are two examples of vehicles that require a CDL-B to operate, as are straight trucks, box trucks, or dump trucks.

 An endorsement is an indicator that the CDL holder has undergone additional training specific to the endorsement topic.
 For example, a CDL-A holder may also opt for additional instruction in the handling of hazardous materials—also called hazmat—to earn their H endorsement, which qualifies them to drive vehicles transporting dangerous or volatile substances.
 Similarly, a CDL-B holder can receive additional training to obtain their P endorsement, required to transport passengers in a vehicle with 16 or more seats, such as in a school bus.

 Classes start every two weeks, assuming we have the necessary number of participants, and run for four weeks.
 The class is a 160-hour course that runs for four weeks, with four ten-hour days per week.
 Our standard training model is four students and one instructor per training cohort.
-If your organization has fewer than three people for training, a two-person cohort will run for three weeks and a one-person cohort will train for two weeks.
-We can also provide onsite training at your location, on your equipment.
-Email us or fill out our inquiry form and let’s talk!

 Nope!
 Each cohort can have a maximum of four trainees, but that number can include employees from your organization as well as any other entities affiliated with the Tarrant County Cooperative Purchasing Program.
 We can train as many or as few employees as you need.

 In the event a trainee is unsuccessful in passing their driving test, we allow for two additional testing attempts (for a total of three attempts).
 We work with the trainee to strengthen the areas where they fell short to prepare them for their next attempt.
-If a trainee fails their driving test three times, we can discuss further options with their employer.

 Yes, sort of.
 Technically offices do accept walk-ins, but people with a scheduled test time are prioritized above walk-ins.
 If a trainee takes this approach, we strongly encourage showing up at the DPS site as early as possible.
 At some offices walk-ins are in line by 5:30 a.m.
 Trainees can also set up an appointment but still try to walk-in earlier to test sooner.